XDerbyX/website-docs/en/beatmap_ranking_criteria.md

 #### RULES

-1. Playable, and it a must, if not playable it will be going to loved
+1. Playable is a must, if its not playable, then it will be Pending or Loved
 2. Less 1/4+1/6 and 1/6+1/8 pattern, take that as consideration before submitting a request if you want it to be ranked, but it still can be loved
-3. Longstream is fine, but stable, yea if stable 1/4 atau 1/6 longstream maybe no problem, but 1/4+1/6 still be approved if the pattern 1/6 position is on the end of the stream, for 1/6 in the middle of the stream and continued by 1/4 stream might be going to loved
+3. Longstream is fine, but stable. if its 1/4 or 1/6 stable longstream then maybe no problem.
+For 1/4+1/6 can still be approved if the  1/6 pattern position is on the end of the stream.
+For 1/6 in the middle of the stream and continued by 1/4 stream then it might be going to Pending/Loved
-4. Endurance map, if the map has longstream without any break time dan more than 2 minutes length and/or stamina map with high bpm might also goes to loved, for stamina map but the bpm is under 250 still can be considerated
+4. Endurance map, if the map has longstream without any break time and the length is more than 2 minutes and/or stamina map with high BPM might also go to Pending/Loved.
+For Stamina map, if the bpm is under 250 then it can still be considerated
 5. Mapset with Difficulty SpeedRate, Mapset with many Diff Rate prefered going to loved
 6. Doublet spam, definetly loved
 7. Pattern with random slider appear or Pattern inside the slider, this also goint to loved, sometimes the pattern on the slider can't be clicked